n2o/ClojurePetriNet/doc/documentation.md

 ## Simulator

-The simulator is built on top of the API.
+The simulator is totally built with the provided API.
 So I can assume that the user's input is correct.

 It provides some functions to analyse the nets, called *properties*, like `net-alive?`, `transition-alive?` and